Admittance & Retention Information:

 - EXSS - 24600 (Prevention & Care of Athletic Injuries)

-- Attend all spring semester seminars & athletic training meetings
+- Attend all required semester seminars & Athletic Training meetings

-- Clinical hours in the athletic training room are not required; however, you may request an assignment during the spring semester
+- Clinical hours in the athletic training room are not required of freshman AT majors

-- Maintain a minimum cumulative GPA of 2.75.
+- Maintain a minimum cumulative, overall GPA of 2.75

-- Maintain a minimum GPA of 3.00 in athletic training courses with grade no lower than C-.:
+- Maintain a minimum GPA of 3.00 in the following Athletic

 - EXSS - 12000, 12100, 22000, & 22100

-- Complete all competencies/proficiencies required for Clinical Experience in Athletic Training I (EXSS - 20000)
+- Complete all competencies/proficiencies required for Clinical Experience in Athletic Training I & II (EXSS - 29800 & 30000)

-- Completion of 60 hours clinical experience as assigned during prior academic year
+- Completion of 60 hours Clinical Experience as assigned during prior academic year (embedded in CE in AT I & II)

-- Attend all assigned practices, games & assigned training room clinical experience hours
+- Attend all assigned practices, games & designated Athletic Training Clinic hours

-- It's recommended that all ATS' receive the hepatitis-B vaccine (available at the Hammond Health Center at student's expense) before beginning clinical experiences in the spring semester, sophomore year.
-If a student declines, a signed waiver should be on file in the Hammond Health Center.
+- It's required for all ATS to receive the hepatitis-B vaccine (available at the Hammond Health Center at student's expense, if needed) before beginning clinical experiences in the fall semester, sophomore year.
+If a student declines, a signed waiver should be on file with the Program Director.

-- Documentation of completion of a physical by an MD that verifies the physical abilities to carry out the duties of an athletic training student.
-Athletic PPEs from IC can fulfill this requirement.
+- Signed and submitted documentation of a physical examination, including updated immunization records by an MD that verifies the physical abilities to carry out the duties of an athletic training student (see Technical Standards), within 1 calendar year of the application.
+Athletic PPEs from IC can fulfill this requirement and sophomores are required to submit documentation for this requirement at the beginning of the sophomore year

 NOTE - You need only attend those practices assigned to you; accumulating additional hours above 60 will not overshadow other deficiencies in your application.